zam278/Final-Project/README.md

 When the map loads, a modal popup that briefly explains what the map is about.
 The map features a toggle menu where the buttons of layers are displayed.
 The menu can be clicked to turn on/off the layer.
-The user can hover over the subway stations to display its name on the first box of the sidebar.

 Information Display